EducationalTestingService/skll/doc/run_experiment.rst

         for each featureset.

     **test_location** *(Optional)*
-        Path to directory containing training data files.
-There must be a file for each featureset.  *If unspecified, cross-validation is performed.*
+        Path to directory containing test data files.
+There must be a file for each featureset.

     **tsv_label** *(Optional)*
         If you're using TSV files, the class labels for each instance are